Tzunami/go-earthdollar/README.md

 ### Programatically interfacing Ged nodes

-As a developer, sooner rather than later you'll want to start interacting with Ged and the Ethereum network via your own programs and not manually through the console.
+As a developer, sooner rather than later you'll want to start interacting with Ged and the Earthdollar network via your own programs and not manually through the console.
 To aid this, Ged has built in support for a JSON-RPC based APIs ([standard APIs](https://github.com/Tzunami/wiki/wiki/JSON-RPC) and [Ged specific APIs](https://github.com/Tzunami/go-earthdollar/wiki/Management-APIs)).
 These can be